Kickline

 • Participating schools receive a teaching artist visit during the school year to build on the movements and games learned during the event.

-Registration for our 2025 Kickline program will open in March, 2025
+Registration is OPEN for our 2025 Kickline program

 2025 Dates and Locations